mteu/version-bumper/docs/config-file.md

 }
 ```

-When configured as relative path, the config file path is
+When configured as a relative path, the config file path is
 calculated based on the location of the `composer.json` file.

 ## Auto-detection